Habrador/Computational-geometry/README.md

 You have some points you want to triangulate, you follow the steps:
 1. Sort all points in x and then y direction
 2. Find the first triangle
 3. Add the rest of the sorted points one-by-one and build triangles to visible edges on the existing triangulation.
 To determine if an edge is visible from the point you build the convex shape from the existing triangles.
 Then for each edge in the convex hull, you build a triangle with the point.
 If this triangle is oriented clockwise, the edge is visible and you can add a new triangle.

+A visualization of this algorithm can be found here: https://www.youtube.com/watch?v=MkMXKu1m6A4

 ![Triangulation visible edges](/_media/triangulation-visible-edges.png?raw=true)